 - 1 Gigabit Ethernet port or more

-- If only 1 Ethernet port, you will need at least one expansion slot either PCI-Express, Mini-PCI-Express or PCI for additional Ethernet port
+- If only 1 Ethernet port, you will need at least one expansion slot either PCI-Express, Mini-PCI-Express or PCI for extra Ethernet port

 - Predefined eBay search for Mini-ITX motherboards or motherboard & CPU combos